-Use the Compliance Reports search field to filter the list of available reports on any given subset of hosts.
+Use the Compliance Reports search field to narrow down the list of available reports on any given subset of hosts.

-- To apply a filter, enter the search query in the Search field and click Search.
-The search query is case insensitive.
+- To apply a filter, enter the search criteria in the Search field and click Search.
+The performed search is case-insensitive.

 Search Use Cases

-The following search query finds all compliance reports for which more than five rules failed:
+The following search criteria finds all compliance reports for which more than five rules failed:

 failed > 5

-The following search query finds all compliance reports created after January 1, YYYY, for hosts with host names that contain the
+The following search criteria finds all compliance reports created after January 1, YYYY, for hosts with host names that contain the

 prod-group of characters: